'The Crown' season 3 binge recap

 Once in Aberfan, Wilson delivers a press conference promising "the highest-level independently inquiry," but refusing to add anything to his statement.
 Independent voices in the crowd, which he can't see with the spotlight on his face, tell him that "we've been telling everyone for years those tips were dangerous," and that "it was a disaster waiting to happen, and no one listened."

 In his room that night, Wilson takes off his dusty dress shoes, visibly shaken.
 Visiting Buckingham Palace the next day, he tries to convince Elizabeth to visit the scene herself.
-Afraid to “paralyze” the situation, however, and get in the way of emergency services, she says she won’t, but the PM can’t agree with her, thinking she ought to offer comfort to the devastated community.
-“Children have died,” he reminds her, but she is offended by the notion of performing sympathy.
-“I didn’t say put on a show,” Wilson counters.
-“I said comfort people.”
+Afraid to "paralyze" the situation, however, and get in the way of emergency services, she says she won't.
+The PM can't agree with her, thinking she ought to offer comfort to the devastated community.
+"Children have died," he reminds her, but she is offended by the notion of performing sympathy.
+"I didn't say put on a show," Wilson counters.
+"I said comfort people."

 Upon hearing the news, Antony races off to Aberfan.
-Heartbroken by what he saw, he calls Margaret the following night, asking her to kiss their children as they sleep.
-When Margaret repeats Antony’s stories to her sister over breakfast, the queen slowly begins to grasp the magnitude of the tragedy, but doesn’t make arrangements to visit.
+Heartbroken by what he sees, he calls Margaret the following night, asking her to kiss their children as they sleep.
+When Margaret repeats Antony's stories to her sister over breakfast, the queen slowly begins to grasp the magnitude of the tragedy, but doesn't make arrangements to visit.

-At another press conference in Aberfan, the crowd takes a Coal Board representative and the Welsh Minister of State to task; they lean heavily on the rainfall excuse, but the townspeople aren’t having it. “’Buried alive by the National Coal Board’ — that’s what I want to see written on my child’s death certificate,” one father cries.
-Wilson and Marcia watch the press conference on TV, and she tells him that some of his cabinet have asked for him to deflect the blame to the Tories so that their party doesn’t have to pay the political price, especially sacrificing their still-new power in government.
+At another press conference in Aberfan, the crowd takes a Coal Board representative and the Welsh Minister of State to task; they lean heavily on the rainfall excuse, but the townspeople aren't having it. "'Buried alive by the National Coal Board' — that's what I want to see written on my child's death certificate," one father cries.
+Wilson and Marcia watch the press conference on TV, and she tells him that some of his cabinet have asked for him to deflect the blame to the Tories so that their party doesn't have to pay the political price, sacrificing their still-new power in government.
 Their argument becomes heated, especially when it comes up again that Wilson was unable to convince the queen to go to Aberfan.

 The crown still refuses, but Prince Philip visits on behalf of the family.
-He stands somber with the crowd of mourners, singing as they bury a long row of tiny coffins.
-That night, he tells his wife of the “extraordinary” experience, the grief and the anger — at the Coal Board and at God.
-“They didn’t smash things up.
-They didn’t fight in the streets.
-They sang,” he says.
-“It’s the most astonishing thing I’ve ever heard.”
-And even the macho Duke of Edinburgh admitted that he may have wept.
+He stands somber with the crowd of mourners, who sing a hymn as they bury a long row of tiny coffins.
+That night, he tells his wife of the "extraordinary" experience, the grief and the anger — at the Coal Board and at God.
+"They didn't smash things up.
+They didn't fight in the streets.
+They sang," he says.
+"It's the most astonishing thing I've ever heard."
+And even the macho Duke of Edinburgh admits that he may have wept.

 The government had to do something eventually, so they redirect the conversation by alerting newspapers that Elizabeth has been "conspicuously absent" from Aberfan, demonstrating a "scandalous lack of care and interest."
 Her team receives a tip that the story will be running.
 And so she has no choice but to go.

-Charteris reminds Elizabeth, after briefing her on her itinerary, that this is not England, but Wales, where “a display of emotion would not just be considered appropriate.
-It’s expected.”
-In a red, fur-trimmed coat and matching hat, she visits the ruined school and the church, and meets with some of the bereaved, accepting a card and bouquet from “the remaining children of Aberfan.”
+Charteris reminds Elizabeth, after briefing her on her itinerary, that this is not England, but Wales, where "a display of emotion would not just be considered appropriate.
+It's expected."
+In a red, fur-trimmed coat and matching hat, she visits the ruined school and the church and meets with some of the bereaved, accepting a card and bouquet from "the remaining children of Aberfan."
 Go ahead, take a minute to dry your eyes.
 (She does.)

 Back at Buckingham Palace, Elizabeth is ready to give Wilson a piece of her mind.
 "Churchill would have had the character to do it face to face," she begins, before calling him out for tipping off the newspapers about her failure to visit Aberfan.
 He explains that it wasn't him, and she cools a bit — enough to admit that maybe he had been right to urge her to visit.
 "They deserved a display of compassion, of empathy from their queen," she says.
 "They got nothing."
 Yeah, that eye-dab was fake.
 She confesses to Wilson that she's never been able to cry, that it makes her feel "deficient."